 Discharge Rates

-The consent holder must manage the rate of change of any discharge from the McLaren Falls Gated Channel Spillway to the Wairoa River to not exceed 2 cubic metres per second per minute, except during emergency conditions.
+The consent holder must manage the rate of change of any discharge from the McLaren Falls Gated Channel Spillway to the Wairoa River to not exceed 2 cubic metres per second per minute, except during Emergency Conditions.

-Advice Note:

-For the purpose of Condition 9.4, emergency conditions exist when:

-a.
-The operation of the Kaimai Hydro-Electric Power Scheme has been compromised as a result of maintenance or a fault on any generator, associated control, or communications equipment or the transmission network; or

-b.
-An event outside the control of the consent holder occurs, such as a flood, earthquake, volcanic eruption, tsunami, forest fire, cyber-attack, or deliberate vandalism or sabotage to the Kaimai Hydro-Electric Power Scheme.

 Intake Screens

 The consent holder must maintain a screen across the intake to the Lloyd Mandeno Canal with an aperture not exceeding 30 mm.